justinalm/justinalm.github.io/_posts/2014-03-01-inspiral-magazine.markdown

 ---
 title: Inspiral Magazine
+description: A publishing system designed to take on a life of its own.
 date: 2016-06-12 23:57:00 -07:00
 layout: workPost
-categories: Freelance
+categories: [Work, Freelance]
 thumbnail: /assets/inspiralMagazineThumb.jpg
-summary: A publishing system designed to take on a life of its own.
 published: false
 ---
 <article>